Special Circumstance Requests

 Accepted Scenarios and Typical Supporting Documentation:

-- Typical Supporting documents include: legal separation papers, verification from attorney, or divorce decree; death certificate; current year tax return; UT Tyler Financial Aid Verification documents.
+- Typical Supporting Documents: Legal separation papers, verification from attorney, or divorce decree; death certificate; current year tax return; UT Tyler Financial Aid Verification documents.

-- Typical Supporting documents include: letter, on company letterhead, indicating last day of employment, date of final paycheck, severance pay information; current year tax return; UT Tyler Financial Aid Verification documents
+- Typical Supporting Documents: Letter, on company letterhead, indicating last day of employment, date of final paycheck, severance pay information; current year tax return; UT Tyler Financial Aid Verification documents.

 - Loss of Student/Parent Income due to health, disability, injury or natural disaster.

-- Typical Supporting documents include: documentation of unemployment compensation, disability benefits, SS benefits, current year tax return; UT Tyler Financial Aid Verification documents
+- Typical Supporting Documents: Documentation of unemployment compensation, disability benefits, SS benefits, current year tax return; UT Tyler Financial Aid Verification documents.

-- Typical Supporting documents include: documentation explaining source of nonrecurring income military bonus, divorce, death, etc; current year tax return; UT Tyler Financial Aid Verification documents
+- Typical Supporting Documents: Documentation explaining source of nonrecurring income military bonus, divorce, death, etc; current year tax return; UT Tyler Financial Aid Verification documents.

 Submitting a Special Circumstance:

 Upon receipt of all required documents, a preliminary review to ensure the submission is accurate and complete.
 Within 1 week of submission you will be notified if there are any questions or if any additional documentation is required.
 Once the submission is verified as complete, the financial aid office will process updates to your FAFSA.
-Your school will contact you with the results.
+A financial aid officer will contact you with the results.
 Expect a three week turn-around time in full process once a completed submission is received.